 - 1 piece star anise

 - 1 tsp fennel seeds (optional)

 * The toasting step is optional, but it will be beneficial especially in soups where the spices will not be exposed to high heat.

-- Put the spices in a coffee grinder, add the cinnamon and grind until fine.
+- Put the spices in a coffee grinder, spice grinder, or a mortar and pestle.
+Add the cinnamon and grind into a fine powder.
 Store in an airtight container in a cool, dry place.

 - In the video it says "1 tsp" cloves which is a mistake!